twizzledink/go-dev-vm/README.md

 3. Wait for your new virtual machine to be built.

 4. login with: 'vagrant' for both the user name and password.

+## After Setup

+I recommend adding a new user for yourself after the fact and removing vagrant user.